miggtorr/VGCDreamEngine/README.md

 ## Organizing Principles

-The basic organizing principle behind Rotom Draft is that groups of Pokémon are organized hierarchically like so:
+The basic organizing principle behind Dream Engine is that groups of Pokémon are organized hierarchically like so:

 **League => Roster => Team**